yoasyo25/career-development-curriculum/module_one/developer_identity.md

 ### Complete Profile
 - Share your email address, personal website, location, headshot
 - Never block someone from connecting with you while you are job searching -- the more information the better

+### Extension -- how to apply these principles to personal websites and beyond?